Darius Morris: 2014–15 season

 In July 2014, Morris joined the San Antonio Spurs for the 2014 NBA Summer League.
 On September 24, 2014, he signed with the Portland Trail Blazers.
 However, he was later waived by the Trail Blazers on October 25, 2014.
 On December 11, 2014, the Brooklyn Nets made a two-for-one trade clearing a space on their roster.
-Morris signed with the team that day and made his debut for them the next day, recording two points and one assist in the 88-70 win over the Philadelphia 76ers.
+Morris signed with the team that day and made his debut for them the next day, recording two points and one assist in the 88–70 win over the Philadelphia 76ers.
 On June 29, he was waived by the Nets.

 2015–16 and 2016–17 seasons

 On March 29, 2016, Morris was reacquired by the Rio Grande Valley Vipers.
 That night, he made his season debut in a 118–97 win over the Oklahoma City Blue, recording nine points, three rebounds, four assists and two steals in 24 minutes off the bench.
-Morris led the 2016-17 Vipers in scoring and assists during the regular season with 20.0 points and 6.4 assists per game.
+Morris led the 2016–17 Vipers in scoring and assists during the regular season with 20.0 points and 6.4 assists per game.
 He also led the team with 23.3 points and 7.9 assists per game during the playoffs.

 2017–18 season

 On January 5, 2018, Morris was conditionally signed by Guangdong Southern Tigers of the Chinese Basketball Association (CBA) to replace Edwin Jackson.

-On February 21, 2018, he did not renew his contract Guangdong Southern Tigers after the team signed Donald Sloan as the replacement.
-On March 21, Morris resigned with the Rio Grande Valley Vipers.
+On February 21, 2018, he did not renew his contract with the Guangdong Southern Tigers after the team signed Donald Sloan as the replacement.
+On March 21, Morris re-signed with the Rio Grande Valley Vipers.

 2018–19 season

 On September 4, 2018, Morris was signed to join the New Orleans Pelicans for training camp.
 The Pelicans waived him on October 12.
 He then joined the Santa Cruz Warriors of the G League.
-On November 10, he posted a 25-point, 10-rebound, 10-assist triple double against the Iowa Energy, which was his second G League triple double.
+On November 10, he posted a 25-point, 10-rebound, 10-assist triple-double against the Iowa Energy, which was his second G League triple double.

 2019–20 season

-On August 20, 2019, he has signed with BC Enisey of the VTB United League.
+On August 20, 2019, he signed with BC Enisey of the VTB United League.

-On January 12, 2020, he has signed with BCM Gravelines-Dunkerque of the French LNB Pro A. Shortly after, he was arrested for beating his girlfriend.
+On January 12, 2020, he signed with BCM Gravelines-Dunkerque of the French league, LNB Pro A. He played seven games with this team until the basketball season was suspended due to the COVID-19 pandemic in France.